Approved by Trustees: 22nd October 2019

-1.1 This policy sets out the procedures used by Trustees and Academy Governors when seeking to recruit high quality staff.
-It acknowledges that this is a serious responsibility and that there are important statutory requirements that must be followed for key elements of this process.
+1.1 This policy sets out the procedures used by Trustees and School Governors when seeking to recruit high quality staff.
+It acknowledges that this is a serious responsibility and that there are important statutory requirements that must be followed for key elements of his process.

-1.2 This policy demonstrates that Trustees and Academy Governors recognise the importance, as highlighted in the recommendations set out in the Bichard Enquiry (2004) and the statutory guidance ‘Keeping Children Safe in education 2016’ (KCSiE 2016) of putting in place safeguarding procedures to “prevent people who pose a risk of harm from working with children” ensure that only those suitable to work with young people are employed by the school.
+1.2 This policy demonstrates that Trustees and School Governors recognise the importance, (as highlighted in the recommendations set out in the Bichard Enquiry (2004) and the statutory guidance ‘Keeping children safe in education 2019’ (KCSiE 2019)), of putting in place safeguarding procedures, to “prevent people who pose a risk of harm from working with children” and ensure that only those suitable to work with young people are employed by the school.

-1.3 This policy is part of the Academy Trust’s procedures to create a culture of safer recruitment, adopting practices that “help deter, reject or identify people who might abuse children” (KCSiE 2016).
+1.3 This policy is part of South Bank Multi Academy Trust’s procedures to create a culture of safer recruitment, adopting practices that “help deter, reject or identify people who might abuse children” (KCSiE 2019).

-2.1 Each Trust Academy shall follow the guidance set out within this policy for each stage of the recruitment process.
+2.1 Each Trust School shall follow the guidance set out within this policy for each stage of the recruitment process.

-2.3 This policy acknowledges that each Trust Academy and the Trust Board are aware of their statutory responsibilities to check staff who work with children, “taking proportionate decisions on whether to ask for any checks beyond that which is required and ensuring that volunteers are appropriately supervised” (KCSiE 2016).
+2.3 This policy acknowledges that each Trust School and the Trust Board are aware of their statutory responsibilities to check staff who work with children, “taking proportionate decisions on whether to ask for any checks beyond that which is required and ensuring that volunteers are appropriately supervised” (KCSiE 2019).

-3.1 In each Trust Academy, the Headteacher has overarching responsibility for ensuring that recruitment is carried out in line with the guidance set out in this policy.
+3.1 In each Trust School, the Headteacher has overarching responsibility for ensuring that recruitment is carried out in line with the guidance set out in this policy.

-3.2 In each Trust Academy, the Headteacher shall appoint a Recruitment Officer, who will as part of their Job Description support the Headteacher in carrying out the day-to-day tasks associated with all aspects of the recruitment process.
+3.2 In each Trust School, the Headteacher shall appoint a Recruitment Officer, who will support the Headteacher in carrying out the day-to-day tasks associated with all aspects of the recruitment process.